Vangaži – Carnikava

 Although the Pierīga region is relatively densely populated and the road leads through several residential areas, this does not mean an constantly urban environment.
 On the contrary even – the road bypasses all the temples of modern civilization, so it is necessary to prepare food and drinking water before hitting the road.

-We continue to go straight along the gravel road and after a little more than a kilometer and few curves it takes us into Ādaži region and into Āņi.
-We take the Stempju road, which makes a sharp turn left after more than half a kilometer, but a little further – a sharp turn to the right (after the turn there is a road sign that the road is closed for trucks).
+We continue to go straight along the gravel road and after a little more than a kilometre and few curves it takes us into Ādaži region and into Āņi.
+We take the Stempju road, which makes a sharp turn left after more than half a kilometre, but a little further – a sharp turn to the right.
 A slightly winding part of about 1300 meters take us to the end of the Stempju road.
-Here we turn right at the intersection, proceed along the gravel road and after 100 meters we re-enter Āņi.
-The gravel road is replaced by asphalt and along the pompous new neighbourhoud we enter Garkalne after 700 meters.
+Here we turn right at the intersection, proceed along the gravel road and almost immediately we re-enter Āņi again.
+The gravel road is replaced by asphalt and along the pompous new neighbourhood we enter Garkalne after 700 meters.

-We can rest on the hill of the church and afterwards continue along the asphalt road.
+We can rest on the hill of the church (at the doors of the church there is a special box where is a seal of Camino to stamp your pilgrim’s passport) and afterwards continue along the asphalt road.
 This time though we don’t have to follow the asphalt, but we turn right after approximately 500 meters, after the bus stop.
 We turn to the Ošlauki road.
 The gravel country road leads us through the meadows, fields, and farmsteads.
-After two and a half kilometers we reach an asphalt road and turn right.
+After two and a half kilometres we reach an asphalt road and turn right.

 The asphalt road leads us to the Baltezers canal.
 Then it goes along the canal for a while until it turns right and crosses the canal over a bridge.
 We also cross the canal and enter Ādaži.

 But we continue our path, passing Ādaži City Council building.
-There is a small square next to the building and we can already see the Gauja dam with a path leading up to it.
-We climb up to the dam and … for the next 6.5 kilometers we walk along the footpath on the dam.
+There is a small square next to the building and we can already see the Gauja dam/mole with a path leading up to it.
+We climb up to the dam/mole and for the next 6.5 kilometres we walk along the footpath on the dam/mole.
 No intersections, no turns – we just walk along the dam.
-The last one and a half kilometers of the footpath on the dam is a wide, gravel road along the surface of the dam.
+In about 4,5 kilometres we pass the start walking trail “Zvaninu cels”.
+The last one and a half kilometres of the footpath on the dam is a wide, gravel road along the surface of the dam.

-Shortly before the Via Baltica, a trail branches off to the right from the gravel road, leading into the forest at the riverbank.
+Shortly before the highway Via Baltica (A1), a trail branches off to the right from the gravel road, leading into the forest to the riverbank.
 We walk along the path that takes us to the Gauja river along the highway and further underneath the bridge to the other side of the highway.

 On the other side of the bridge, we enter the territory of an uninhabited guest house, but we do not stay there.
-We cross the yard and go to the bank of the Gauja, where a path leads along the river.
-If you do not want to cross the yard, you can walk around the guest house and climb the Gauja dam again.
+We cross the yard and go to the coast of the Gauja river, where a path leads along the river.